Which functional group is primarily responsible for the reactivit... | Channels for Pearson+

 Multiple Choice

-Which functional group is primarily responsible for the reactivity of carbon in organic molecules, making it essential for life?
+Which functional group is primarily responsible for the reactivity of carbon in organic molecules, making it essential to life?

 A